 Power of attorney is a legal document in which you assign someone to handle certain aspects of your affairs if you become unable to handle them.

-Power of attorney is an important responsibility that can significantly affect your life and your estate at a time when you are most vulnerable.
-You carefully should consider whom you designate.
+Your Power of Attorney is an important responsibility that can significantly affect your life and your estate at a time when you are most vulnerable.
+You should carefully consider whom you designate.
 It should be someone you trust — someone who has your best interests at heart.
 Many people choose their spouse, a child, or a longtime friend.

 For any additional questions, don't hesitate to contact Desiree Vance and Associates at (530) 965-5672.